 Relationship between service resources

 Kubernetes is an environment for managing containerized applications.
-Kubernetes offers ways to run clusters that can automate tasks like deploying, scaling, and managing applications in containers.
+Kubernetes provides mechanisms for interacting with clusters that can automate tasks like deploying, scaling, and managing applications in containers.

-The main entity used in the service is a cluster Kubernetes.
+The main entity in the service is the Kubernetes cluster.

-A Kubernetes cluster consists of a master and one or more node groups.
-The master is responsible for managing a Kubernetes cluster.
+Kubernetes clusters consist of a master and one or more node groups.
+The master is responsible for managing the Kubernetes cluster.
 Containerized user applications are run on nodes.

-The service fully controls the master and monitors the status and health of a node group.
-The user can manage nodes directly and configure a Kubernetes cluster through the Yandex.Cloud management console and the Managed Service for Kubernetes CLI and API.
+The service fully controls the master and monitors the status and health of node groups.
+Users can manage nodes directly as well as configure a Kubernetes cluster through the Yandex.Cloud management console and the Managed Service for Kubernetes CLI and API.

 |Subnet||2||Kubernetes reserves IP address ranges to be used for pods and services.|